 Today, you might find Neil walking the halls of NH’s State House engaging with our lawmakers or gathering with fellow faith leaders to talk about ways to encourage our elected representatives and wisely engage on critical issues.

 Neil has a master’s degree in education.
-He and Kelsey, his wife of ten years, live in Hollis with their two school-age children.
+He and Kelsey, his wife of twelve years, live in Hollis with their four children.
 He wants to hear from you.
-Connect with Neil here.
+Connect with Neil here

-Clare is a recent transplant from Montana, coming to Cornerstone with a strong national and state-based background working for faith-based non-profits.
+Clare comes to Cornerstone with a strong national and state-based background working for faith-based non-profits.
 Her gift is connection.
 She oversees supporter engagement, responsible stewardship of donations, and reaching out to the people of New Hampshire to keep them informed via our social platforms, website, and communications.
 Clare is also working hard to strengthen our overall systems and efficiency as well as our messaging and platforms.